shanshan-53/leetcode/Java/Schedule_Java.md

 	* (Medium) 0098.
 Validate Binary Search Tree
 	* (Easy)   1475.
 Final Prices With a Special Discount in a Shop
 * 2020/05/10 (Tue.)
-	* (easy)   1351.
+	* (Easy)   1351.
 Count Negative Numbers in a Sorted Matrix
+	* (Hard)   0124.
+Binary Tree Maximum Path Sum